 If you like this game try: Castlevania, Splatterhouse, Legendary Axe

-3. Ys IV: The Dawn of Ys (Turbo CD fan translated Import)
+4. Ys IV: The Dawn of Ys (PC Engine Super CD, fan translated Import)

 The Ys games are actually action-RPGs with a weird bump attack style system that you will get used to eventually.
 They have presentation that was years ahead of its time and will blow your tits off.
 They sport full motion movie sequences, voice acting and CD quality music.
 The story in Ys IV is fantastic and the music is insane.